Canine tooth: Mandibular canine morphology

 The lower canine teeth are placed nearer the middle line than the upper, so that their summits correspond to the intervals between the upper canines and the lateral incisors.
 From a facial aspect, the mandibular canine is notably narrower mesiodistally than the maxillary one, the root is compressed mesiodistally with well-marked grooves on both sides and may be just as long as the maxillary (and at times bifurcated).
 A distinctive feature is the nearly straight outline this tooth has compared to the maxillary canine which is slightly more bowed.
 As in the maxillary canine, the mesial incisal edge (or cusp ridge) is shorter than the distal side, however, the cusp is displaced slightly lingual relative to the cusp of the maxillary canine.

 Lingually, the surface of the tooth is much smoother compared to the very pronounced surface of the maxillary canine, and the cingulum is noted as less developed.
 The cusp may be lost with attrition over time and may resemble an upper second permanent incisor.

 Sexual dimorphism

-With many species, the canine teeth in the upper or lower jaw, or in both, are much larger in the males than in the females, or are absent in females, except sometimes a hidden rudiment.
-Certain antelopes, the musk-deer, camel, horse, boar, various apes, seals, and the walrus, offer instances.
+In many species the canine teeth in one or both jaws are much larger in males than in females, where they are sometimes hidden or completely absent.
+Animals showing this dimorphism include antelopes, musk-deer, camels, horses, wild boar, some apes, seals, narwhal, and walrus.
+Male dogs have larger canines with different contour than do females.

 Humans have the proportionately smallest male canine teeth among all anthropoids and exhibit relatively little sexual dimorphism in canine tooth size.
 It has been proposed that the receding canine teeth in human males was likely to be a result of sexual selection for less aggressive partners by female humans.
-The dimorphism is also similarly less pronounced in chimpanzees.
+The dimorphism is also similarly less pronounced in bonobos and chimpanzees.

 Non-synapsids

 In non-synapsids, such as reptiles and crocodiles, teeth similar to canines may be termed "caniniform" ("canine-shaped") teeth.
+Teeth or appendages with similar appearances found in many snakes and invertebrates, such as spiders, are referred to as fangs, but are usually modified to inject venom.